-Bioassays of susceptibility performed in the laboratory with the progenies of the field populations of S. nonagrioides since 2004 have yielded low variability in MIC{50} and MIC{90} values.
-MIC{50} s ranged between 7 ng Cry1Ab/cm2 (Central Iberia in 2006) and 29 ng Cry1Ab/cm2 (Southwest Iberia in 2012) (Table 6), evidencing a magnitude variation of 4.1-fold.
+Bioassays of susceptibility performed in the laboratory with the progenies of the field populations of S. nonagrioides since 2004 have yielded low variability in $MIC{50}$ values. $MIC{50}$ s ranged between 7 ng Cry1Ab/cm (Central Iberia in 2006) and 31 ng Cry1Ab/cm (Southwest Iberia in 2014) (Table 6), resulting in a magnitude variation of 4.4-fold.

-Likewise, values of MIC{50} of laboratory strains were very uniform.
+Likewise, values of $MIC{50}$ of laboratory strains were very uniform.
 Three toxin batches (B1, B2 and B3) have been used to date to assess their susceptibility to Cry1Ab.
-All together, MIC{50} values are comprised between 5 and 19 ng Cry1Ab/cm2 (Table 6), which means a magnitude variation of 3.8-fold and indicates a variability similar to that found within field populations.
+All together, $MIC{50}$ values are comprised between 5 and 19 ng Cry1Ab/cm (Table 6), which means a magnitude variation of 3.8-fold and indicates a variability similar to that found within field populations.